BanuPrakash/Java/README.md

 no need for implmentation classes; Spring Data jpa is going to generate classes for ProductDao & CustomerDao
 Note: no @Repository classes
 ```
+Spring Boot
+CommandLineRunner --> run() method --> gets called as soon as spring container is created and initialized

+update products set qty = 100 where 1 = 1;